 What can we do?
 Instead of being a routine and following protocol, try giving them some originality.
-Let us discuss the five email templates that marketing pros use in their business.
+Let us discuss the 11 email templates that sales pros use in their business.

 When you are selling your product or service to prospects, it is better to be problem-focused.
 This is because it gets your recipient's attention faster as it provides a way to solve it.

 Here are some best practices to have an effective B2B sales email campaign.